 Additionally, credit card companies processing those transactions take 2.5 to 3.5 per cent, he said, which covers their fees for banking and customer service.

 Now, it's incredibly important to note that this 30 per cent cut was once a godsend and that Steam's arrival was an industry-changing move, which threw a truckload of wrenches into publishers' plans at the time.

 While we should all be undoubtedly thankful to Gabe and Co for this, those days are far, far behind us, and Sweeney thinks so too.

 "30% was a good deal in the early days of digital stores.
 But now digital stores are a $100,000,000,000/year business with truly vast economies of scale, and the savings aren't being passed on", Sweeney said.

-Gearbox's CEO Randy Pitchford recently made a similar point , arguing that Valve's business model has involved very little reinvesting.
+Gearbox's CEO Randy Pitchford recently made a , arguing that Valve's business model has involved very little reinvesting.
 Where there was some, it wasn't in games, but rather in other things, like SteamLink, VR tech or others.